Leonberger: Coat

-Both a necessity for work and a defining attribute of the breed, the Leonberger has a water-resistant double coat on the body that is complemented by the shorter, fine hair on the muzzle and limbs.
+Both a necessity for work and a defining attribute of the breed, the Leonberger has a dense water-resistant long double coat on the body that is complemented by the shorter, fine hair on the muzzle and limbs.
 The long, profuse, outer coat is durable, relatively straight, lies flat, and fits close.
 A mature, masculine Leonberger exhibits a pronounced mane.
 Similarly, his tail is very well furnished from the tip to the base where it blends harmoniously with the breech's furnishings.
 Climate permitting, his undercoat is soft and dense.
 Apart from a neatening of the feet, the Leonberger is presented untrimmed.
+These dogs are ill-suited to hot climates.

 Colour

 Several coat colours are acceptable, including all combinations of lion-yellow, red, red-brown, and sand.
 Nose leather, foot pads, and lips should always be black.
 Faulty colours include brown with brown nose leather, black and tan, black, white, or silver, and eyes without any brown.
 A small patch of white on the chest or toes is permitted.